Vaccinations For Cats

 Feline Panleukopenia (Distemper)

-At our practice, we have a few special cats that were affected as kittens, and while some do fine, many do not, and all need special attention.
+At Point Grey Veterinary Hospital, we have a few special cats that were affected as kittens, and while some do fine, many do not, and all need special attention.
 This virus suppresses the entire white blood cell line production in the bone marrow, hence the term panleukopenia (literally, “all-white-shortage”).
 Without the white blood cells, the kitten/cat is completely vulnerable to the virus and other infections.
 The virus causes diarrhea, life-threatening dehydration, and bacterial infection as the barrier between the body and intestinal bacteria is lost.
 Cats die from either dehydration or secondary bacterial infections.
 The death rate from this disease is a stunning 90% in kittens.
 A special syndrome occurs if infection occurs during pregnancy resulting in permanent brain disorder.

 Feline Leukemia Vaccine

-We recommend this vaccine for cats that go outdoors and those in multi-cat households.
+Our veterinarians recommend this vaccine for cats that go outdoors and those in multi-cat households.
 As an adult, cats are vaccinated annually.
 Viral leukemia is a prevalent, highly transmissible, and often fatal disease, of which there is no cure.
 Each year, we see cats that die from this disease in our practice.
 It’s heartbreaking, as it most likely could have been prevented.
 This virus may express itself in one or a combination of different forms involving various internal systems.
 Blood cell cancers, bone marrow suppression, and the production of tumours involving intestines, kidneys, lymph nodes, or other organs are common consequences of the virus.
 Closely “associated” disease processes include frequent respiratory infections, central nervous system diseases, and reproductive problems.
 Some cats can live with the virus for years and show no symptoms.
 These “carriers” can still pass the infection to other cats by direct contact.

 We administer the vaccine every 3 years in adult cats.
 Rabies is a highly fatal virus that causes neurological disease in affected animals.
 Dogs, cats, bats, skunks, raccoons, and many other animals can get this disease.
 Humans can become infected and die from this disease as well.
 Once a person/animal shows signs of this disease, it is fatal with no treatment.
 In British Columbia, the primary carriers of the disease are bats, and we definitely have bats in Vancouver.
 In 2007 around Maple Ridge, an indoor unvaccinated cat died from Rabies after playing with a rabid bat that flew into the house.